 - The contribution each partner made to the acquisition, preservation, or appreciation in value of assets

-It’s also worth noting that Connecticut is an “all-property” state.
-In other words, the court might decide to divide your property no matter who owns it, no matter if it was acquired before or during the marriage, and no matter whose name is currently on the title.
+Connecticut is an “all-property” state.
+In other words, the court might decide to divide your property no matter who owns it, no matter if you acquired it before or during the marriage, and no matter whose name is on the title.
+We can give you more information and tell you everything you need to know about divorce and taxes when you contact us for help.

 How Alimony Works in Connecticut Divorce Cases